ibexa/documentation-developer/docs/tutorials/beginner_tutorial/8_enable_account_registration.md

 ![Available roles](step_8_role_mgmt_screen.png)

 Add the `User/Register` policy to the Anonymous User.
-This will allow any visitor to the website to access the registration form.
+This allows any visitor to the website to access the registration form.

 ![Policies for the Anonymous Role](step8_admin_anonymous_policies.png)